FREQUENTLY ASKED QUESTIONS

 This business model makes it possible to exist without the goal of rewarding outside investors.
 Instead, surplus revenue can be returned to owners in the form of patronage dividends, or it can be used to invest in the co-op to make it an even more awesome place for the owners and the community.
 Co-ops value people.

-For more information regarding co-ops, consider checking out the following sites:
+For more information regarding co-ops, check out the following pages and sites:

 Will the Co-op be like a buying club or a farmers’ market?